Providing resources for organic producers is an important part of the SIPS mission as market share for organic products continues to expand

 - Chris Smart and others at NYSAES Geneva host a summer research internship program where many of the students are engaged in research related to organic agriculture

-- Abby Seaman and Juliet Carroll, NYS Fruit and Vegetable IPM Coordinators, in conjunction with extension faculty, write NYS IPM guides for organic production and pest management recommendations for organic growers and growers transitioning to organic agriculture
+- Abby Seaman, in conjunction with extension faculty, has written NYS IPM guides for organic production and pest management recommendations for organic growers and growers transitioning to organic agriculture